amadejpapez/Bomb-It/README.md

 - 💣 drop bombs to eliminate players
 - 🏃 detonations kill any player in range!
-- 🪦 eliminated players re-spawn at their starting points
+- 🪦 eliminated players re-spawn at their starting locations
 - 📊 score points by eliminating opponents
-- 🏆 **when time runs out, the player with the most kills wins**
+- 🏆 **when time runs out, the player with the most kills wins the game**

 <p align="center"><img width="700" alt="GIF showcasing arcade game mode" src="media-showcase/demo-arcade-mode.gif"></p>